gboehl/econpizza/docs/the_yaml.rst

         rho_rstar: .9
         rho_Z: .8

-Define the model parameters.
-Note that for parameters that need to be fitted, it is better to define a variable instead (such as ``vphi`` above).
+Define the model parameters, as above.
+Note that for parameters that need to be fitted during steady state search, it is better to define a variable instead (such as ``vphi`` above).

 .. code-block::